top of page

 It's not really magic, though.
 It's human nature.
 We all want to be a part of something bigger than ourselves.
 We all want to do inspiring work.
 And we want to be valued and respected while doing that work.

-As our boss (or our coach), how are you getting us there?
-How are you showing us what it could be like?
-How are you showing us that everything we're doing has meaning?
-How are demonstrating for us -- every day -- that we matter?
-How are you supporting us in our work?
-How are you helping us get it done?
+As a boss (or a coach), how are you getting your team there?
+How are you showing them what it could be like?
+How are you demonstrating that everything they're doing has meaning?
+How are you conveying -- every day -- that they matter?
+How do you support them in their work?
+How are you helping them get it done?

-Are you giving to us or are you taking from us?
-Do you understand that you work for us or do you believe that we work for you?
+Are you giving to them or are you taking from them?
+Is it your view that you work for them or that they work for you?

-We may not be the USA Hockey Team.
+They may not be the USA Hockey Team.
 The stakes may not be as high.
 The stage may not be as big.
-But that doesn't mean we don't want to win like that 1980 team.
-It doesn't mean that we don't have it in us.
-We do!
+But that doesn't mean they don't want to win like that 1980 team.
+It doesn't mean that they don't have it in them to be champions.
+They do!

 bottom of page